pklampros/steampowered.ris/README.md

     * or Greasemonkey of Firefox - http://www.greasespot.net
   2. Import the script to the plugin
     * [Go directly to the script](steampowered.ris.user.js) and click RAW (at the top right) which should prompt you to install the script
     * or click on the plugin icon on your browser (next to address bar) and then "Add new script".
-There, copy paste the code from "steampowered.ris" file of this repository.
+There, copy paste the code from "steampowered.ris.user.js" file of this repository.

 ## What it does:
 1. Upon visiting any game on the Steam website, the script will add a button on the top right, labled "EXPORT CITATION (RIS)".